 - Students should submit their request for On-Campus Residential Accommodations by end of June for Fall Semester, mid-December for Spring Semester, and mid-May for Summer session.

-- To promote successful implementation of accommodations for the start of each semester, the above timeframes should be followed.
-Situationally specific accommodations may be accepted at other times/on an ongoing basis.
-Speak with a member of the Student Accessibility Services Team or Office of Residence Life and Housing for additional guidance.
+- To promote successful implementation of accommodations for the start of each semester, the above timeframes should be followed, though requests are accepted at other times/on an ongoing basis.
+Speak with a member of the Student Accessibility Services team or Office of Residence Life and Housing for additional guidance.

 University Community/Experiential Accommodations (e.g., Reduced Enrollment Accommodations)